bmcdonald3/arkouda-codespace/README.md

 ## Building Arkouda from Source on Your Machine

-Please follow the instructions on the [Arkouda Build](https://bears-r-us.github.io/arkouda/setup/BUILD.html) page to build the Arkouda server and install the Python frontent dependencies.
+Please follow the instructions on the [Arkouda Build](https://bears-r-us.github.io/arkouda/setup/BUILD.html) page to build the Arkouda server and install the Python frontend dependencies.

 When built from source, you will have to manually launch the Arkouda server on your machine:
 ```bash